BigSoftVideo/AVA360VR/features.md

-## Main features of AVA360VR
+## Main features of _AVA360VR_

-This is a list of some of the key features of AVA360VR according to different categories, with links and some indication of whether or not there is an tutorial video (📼) or 'VolCap' (🌐) in the [Demo Package](demo.md).
+This is a list of some of the key features of AVA360VR according to different categories, with links and some indication of whether or not there is a tutorial video (📼) or 'VolCap' (🌐) available in the [Demo Package](demo.md).

 ### Project management